zawhtetnaing006/attributes-driven-cqrs/README.md

 ## Contributing

-If you’d like to contribute, feel free to open an issue or submit a pull request.
-We appreciate any help to make the package better!
+We welcome contributions!
+If you'd like to help improve this package, please open an issue or submit a pull request or contact me directly at [zawhtetnaing006@gmail.com](mailto:zawhtetnaing006@gmail.com).
+Your feedback is invaluable in making this package better for everyone!